I get asked the same questions quite a lot, so I thought I’d stick answers to the most common ones here:

 My choice of the 3-6-1 formation dates back to playing games like Football Manager, Sensible Soccer etc in the 1990s and feeling compelled to adopt one of the more unusual formations on offer rather than sticking to a more “tried and tested” approach.
 It didn’t always work, but it felt like more of a legitimate and personal challenge than using a proven template and the successes I did enjoy were all the sweeter for having taken a more individual path.

-I apply the same philosophy to my blogging and tweeting: my aim is to create a style of output that covers the things I genuinely care about in a way that I think works best, rather than reactively following what others have already done.
+I try to apply the same philosophy here: not trying to be different for the sake of it, but creating a style of output that covers the things I genuinely care about in a way that I think works best, rather than reproducing what’s already been done.